MAKING THE NETWORK OF WWII COLLECTIONS SEARCHABLE

 On top of that, the NOB has been able to initiate multiple projects using the same repository.
-Besides the collections-portal Oorlogsbronnen.nl it built a site focussed on personal histories called Oorlogslevens.nl, to be released in January 2020.
+Besides the collections-portal Oorlogsbronnen.nl it built a site focussed on personal histories called Oorlogslevens.nl, which was released op the 11th of February 2020.
 Currently it is also working on events during the war: at this time as part of the portal, but in the future a site focussed exclusively on events might follow.

 Spinque Desk puts Lizzy in charge of her search, enables her to focus on adding and interconnecting collections and on making the Dutch Network War Collections grow.

 I’m now able to add new collections myself and I have a lot of control over the data.
 I use Spinque Desk to search and connect collections and to get answers to a lot of questions.